 When faced with the options to cross the Darien gap between Panama and Colombia (too dangerous to go over land due to rugged terrain, robbers and guerrilla camps) your true traveler spirit will arise.
-Will I take the safe flight or luxurious sailboat, or will I take the shady cargo boat that will leave today or tomorrow and will probably arrive at its destination 4, 5 or maybe 9 days from now?
-You guessed it right; I wouldn’t have written this article if I had chosen one of the first 2 options.
-I even got in touch with the Kuna people tribe.
+Will you take the safe flight or luxurious sailboat, or will you take the shady cargo boat that will leave today (or tomorrow) and will probably arrive at its destination four, five or maybe nine days from now?
+You guessed it right; I wouldn’t have written this article if I had chosen one of the first two options.
+This is the story of my visit to the San Blas Islands in Panama and getting in touch with the Kuna people.
 Let the adventure begin.

 I’m on a (cargo) boat!
 6 Days, 18 Kuna islands, 0 showers

 After hitchhiking from Panama City, we (fellow traveler couple Dominik from Switzerland and Carolina from Germany) arrived in the tiny harbor of Miramar hoping there would be a cargo ship to Colombia leaving anywhere soon.
 Asking around in the village pointed us to Marcello, the owner of a ship supposedly leaving the same day.
 “I leave tomorrow at 6 am”, said a grumpy Marcello, and added: “no, you can’t sleep on my balcony, there is a hotel nearby”.
 Do we want to spend 9 days with this guy?
 After a not entirely convincible consensus, we decide to hop on.